Rick's Free Auto Repair Advice

 Posts Tagged: cold cranking amps

-What’s the definition of cold cranking amps?
-Battery ratings require time and temperature standards To properly rate a battery’s jumping ability, you have to test it at an industry defined temperature, for an industry defined time period, with an industry defined maximum drop in voltage.
-Here’s the definition of cold cranking amps: Cranking amps definition Cranking amps (CA) refers to the number of amps a battery can output at 0°F (-17.8°C) for 30-seconds while still maintaining at least 7.2 volts.
-The reason cranking amps is more important than peak amps … Read More
+Cold cranking amps is a measure of how much cranking power a battery can deliver in cold weather To properly rate a battery’s starting ability in cold weather, you have to test it at an industry defined temperature, for an industry defined time period, with an industry defined maximum drop in voltage; cold cranking amps (CCA).
+The more CCAs, the more power it will have to crank a cold engine.
+Here’s how CCA are measured CCA test routine Cranking amps (CA) refers to the number of amps a battery can … Read More

 How many cold cranking amps do you need